 or CT scanGastric emptying study— may also be done by MRI scan

-Upper endoscopy—a thin, lighted tube inserted down the throat to examine the esophagus, stomach, and small intestine
+Upper GI endoscopy—a thin, lighted tube inserted down the throat to examine the esophagus, stomach, and small intestine

 SmartPill—a pill-sized device that is swallowed to capture information on the digestive system